kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 # Drawbacks

-- Requires building and maintaining a custom client, a custom server, and a custom data pipeline.
-- When new metadata is required, it necessitates code changes and a new release for both the controller and the telemetry server.
+- When new metadata or more metric data is required, it necessitates code changes and a new release for both the controller and, maybe, the telemetry server.
 The JSON schema versions must be kept in sync.
 - We are solely responsible for ensuring secure communication (TLS, authentication, etc.) with the remote telemetry server.

 # Alternatives

-If we proceed with the OpenTelemetry integration, we should investigate if the existing metrics can be updated to achieve the same goal.
-It might be possible to reuse current metrics and simply add a new Otel collector pipeline to send them to the remote collector, minimizing controller changes.
+The following subsection is a option given during the write of this RFC.
+But it was not select by the majority of the team.
+The team decided to move with the `upgrade-responder` option because the people that which will maintain the infrastructure more familiarized with the tool.

 ## Not selected option: OpenTelemetry Integration